jonschlinkert/templates/README.md

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/templates/issues/new).

+If this project doesn't do what you need, [please let us know][issue].

 ## Author

 **Jon Schlinkert**